NCAR/lrose-netcdf/README.md

 ## Tar file location

-Tar files are stored in 'tar_files' subdirectory of this repo.
+The tar files are stored in the

+    tar_files

+subdirectory.

 ## Performing the build